Most parents would be thrilled to have one child graduate at the top of their high school class, let alone two. Or three.

 The Gostics: Katelyn (’09), Michelle (’11) and Cari (’13)

-“Our parents really taught us all the value of hard work and to take pride and push ourselves,” said Katelyn Gostic, who graduated from Princeton and is now pursuing a doctorate in ecology and evolutionary biology at UCLA.
+“Our parents really taught us all the value of hard work and to take pride and push ourselves,” said Katelyn, 26, who graduated from Princeton and is now pursuing a doctorate in ecology and evolutionary biology at UCLA.
 “I give them a lot of credit.
 They were very supportive and always made a point to come to all of our games and activities.”

-It also didn’t hurt to have a biology teacher as a father, said Michelle, who’s earning a master’s degree in coastal engineering and is currently studying at Delft University of Technology in the Netherlands.
+It also didn’t hurt that their father was a biology teacher, said Michelle, 23, who is earning a master’s degree in coastal engineering and is currently studying at Delft University of Technology in the Netherlands.

-“He really encouraged my interest in science and helped us all develop good study strategies,” Michelle said of her father, Rich Gostic, who teaches at Hampton Bays High School.
+“He really encouraged my interest in science and helped us all develop good study strategies,” she said of her father, who teaches at Hampton Bays High School.

 The Throwes: William (’06) and Emily (’09)

-“The biggest thing they did was give us an environment where we were encouraged to learn things and be creative,” said William Throwe, the 2006 valedictorian.
+“The biggest thing they did was give us an environment where we were encouraged to learn things and be creative,” said William, the school’s 2006 valedictorian.